CNC Machining Vs SLS 3D Printing

 Advantages of CNC Machining

-CNC machining is known for its great accuracy and smooth surfaces.
+In addition, CNC machining is known for its great accuracy and smooth surfaces.
 It is essential for the manufacturing industry.
 Tolerances can be kept to within ± 0.005 mm.
 This ensures parts are made with high accuracy.
 High accuracy is vital for applications that need a precise fit.
 Also, subtractive machining is controlled and predictable.
 CNC machining can produce very smooth finishes.
 These finishes can be tailored to specific needs.
 This precision and quality are very helpful to industries.
 These include aerospace, automotive, and medical devices.
 In these industries, the reliability and function of each part is critical.

 CNC machining is robust and versatile.
 It can make durable parts in many metals, such as aluminum, stainless steel, and titanium.
 These metals are often used in high-stress environments.
 CNC machining is good at making parts with complex shapes, internal passages, and tight tolerances.
 These features would be hard for other processes.
 These traits are key for making parts that must bear heavy loads and work in extreme conditions.
 This is important in industries like aerospace and automotive, where safety and performance are most important.